 Pay growth year of year is minimal.
 Only way to get a good salary increase is to get promoted and this can be hard moving up levels depending on what stage of the year the company is in.

 Although you need to focus on hitting your Wall Street numbers (especially post Kraft-Heinz), refocus back on the long term with people management.
 Especially when you look to delay promotions around times of profit crunches.

 I applied online.
-The process took 2 weeks.
+The process took a week.
 I interviewed at Unilever (London, England) in November 2017.

 A video interview that comprised of questions relating to one's motivations behind applying.
 However, following the completion of the interview, I received the outcome soon after, indicating that they had not reviewed the entire video response before making their decision.